In Part 1 of this tutorial, we explained the basics of how to use WordPress widgets.

 (Text widget)

-Drag the Text widget to the Active Widgets section and release the widget at the very top of the Widget Area …
+Drag your Text widget to the Active Widgets section and release the widget at the top of the Widget Area …

 Step 5 – Configure the text widget settings.

-Click on the widget title bar to configure the widget settings.
-Paste the code with the links to your contact page and graphic button into your text widget content area and click the save button …
+Click on the widget title bar to configure its settings.
+Paste the code with the links to your contact page and graphic button into the text widget content area and click save …

 *** If using WordPress version pre-4.8 ***

-If adding text with no formatting tags, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: not required if you’re pasting in formatted content like we’re doing in this tutorial).
+If you’re adding text with no formatting tags, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: not required if you’re typing in HTML code like we’re using in the example for this tutorial).

-Here is some text added to a Text widget with Automatically add paragraphs box not selected …
+Here is some text added to a Text widget with Automatically add paragraphs option not checked …

 (Automatically add paragraphs box not ticked)